 In early 2019, the bill that became Georgia’s abortion ban law began moving through the General Assembly.
 Despite the valiant efforts of reproductive rights and justice organizations, allies, and pro-choice members of the state legislature, the legislation passed the House of Representatives by two votes, setting the stage for the governor’s signature on May 7, 2019.

 On June 28, the ACLU and partners filed SisterSong v.
 Kemp, a federal lawsuit challenging the constitutionality of the abortion ban.
-As of this writing, a preliminary injunction prevents the law from taking effect while the litigation is pending.

 "American Physicians Speak Out" Video Series